ampactor/colorfall/README_DEV.md

 1.  **Parallel Dynamics (5-Band):**
     -   The incoming stereo signal is split into 5 frequency bands using a cascade of 4th-order Linkwitz-Riley crossover filters.
     -   Each band is processed independently and in parallel:
-        -   An **Envelope Follower** detects the band's level.
+        -   A **Saturator** first adds harmonic content, with its drive linked to the `Amount` parameter.
+        -   A **Dual-Mono Envelope Follower** then detects the level of the saturated signal independently for the Left and Right channels.
         -   A **Gain Computer** calculates the required gain reduction based on the envelope and the dynamic `Amount` and `Tilt` parameters.
-        -   A **Saturator** adds harmonic content, with its drive linked to the `Amount` parameter.
     -   The 5 processed bands are summed back together into a single "wet" signal.

-2.  **Serial EQ (5-Band):**
+2.  **Reactive Serial EQ (5-Band):**
     -   The summed wet signal is then passed through a series of 5 cascading peaking EQ filters.
-    -   The gain, Q-factor, and center frequency of these EQs are also dynamically controlled by `Amount` and `Tilt`, creating a resonant character that compensates for and accentuates the dynamics processing.
+    -   The **center frequency** of each EQ is dynamically calculated from the `tilt`-shifted crossover network, ensuring perfect synchronization with the compressor bands.
+    -   The **gain** of each EQ is *reactive*, calculated in real-time based on the actual gain reduction being applied to its corresponding band in the parallel stage.
+This creates a true "compensation" effect where the EQ boosts what the compressor attenuates.

 3.  **Loudness Compensation & Mixing:**
     -   The RMS level of the final wet signal is compared to the RMS of the original dry signal from the *previous* processing block.